-- (1) Reflects a change in discount rate. - (2) Reflects a change in discount rate and inflation rates. - (3) Reflects a change in discount rate and healthcare trend rates.
+(3) Reflects a change in discount rate and healthcare trend rates.
+(4) Reflects a change in discount rate, inflation rate, and healthcare Reflects a change in discount rate, inflation rate, and healthcare trend rates.

 (d) Sensitivity of the Total OPEB Liability to Changes in the Discount Rate